Tim Luckhurst

 Timothy Colin Harvey Luckhurst (born 8 January 1963) is a British journalist and academic, currently principal of South College of Durham University and an associate pro-vice-chancellor.
 Between 2007 and 2019 he was professor of Journalism at the University of Kent, and the founding head of the university's Centre for Journalism.

-Luckhurst began his career as a journalist on BBC Radio 4's flagship Today programme before becoming a member of the team that designed and launched BBC Radio 5 Live.
-Between 1995 and 1997, he served as bi-media editor of national radio and television news programmes at BBC Scotland.
+Luckhurst began his career as a journalist on BBC Radio 4's flagship Today programme before being part of the team that designed and launched BBC Radio 5 Live.
+Between 1995 and 1997, he was bi-media editor of national radio and television news programmes at BBC Scotland.
 He joined The Scotsman newspaper in 1997 as Assistant Editor (News) and was promoted to the role of Deputy Editor in 1998, before briefly becoming the editor in 2000.

 Early life and career

 Luckhurst was born in Sheffield, South Yorkshire, England.
 He was educated at Peebles High School in the Scottish Borders.
 He studied history at Robinson College, Cambridge, graduating in 1983.

 Between 1985 and 1988 he worked as parliamentary press officer for Donald Dewar (then Shadow Secretary of State for Scotland) and for the Scottish Labour group of MPs at Westminster.
 He stood as the Labour candidate for the Roxburgh and Berwickshire constituency at the 1987 general election.
 He was critical of the party in 2001 and joined the Scottish Conservatives in 2005.
-He has not been a member of any political party since he became an academic in 2007.